rosneru/DesignPatterns/README.md

 ### Build with VisualStudioCode

-The included .vscode/tasks.json is set up to build automatically if you hit *Ctrl + Shifh + b* in VSCode.
-After the build the unstripped binary is copiedto the project dir automatically.
+The included .vscode/tasks.json is set up to build automatically if you hit *Ctrl + Shift + b* in VSCode.
+After building the unstripped binary is copied to the project dir automatically.

 ### Debug with VisualStudioCode